Read the latest Leader's message (22 October) about the Health Secretary’s statement from Wednesday 20 October 2021.

 Check the meetings calendar for details.

-In line with government advice, the Mayor and Deputy Mayor are not attending engagements or accepting new invitations to events until further notice.
+In line with government advice, the Mayor and Deputy Mayor are only attending online events.